 Two types of frequency hopping are supported, intra-slot frequency hopping, and in case of slot aggregation, inter-slot frequency hopping.
+Intra-slot and inter-slot frequency hopping are not supported when PRB interlace uplink transmission waveform is used.

 PUSCH may be scheduled with DCI on PDCCH, or a semi-static configured grant may be provided over RRC, where two types of operation are supported: